 In consideration of use of wood chips for future land use applications, the presence of Stropharia as a primary decomposer is important.
-And a ramial mulch that naturally has higher nitrogen content than standard wood chips in combination with Stropharia, will have greater yields than other Stropharia inoculated wood chips.
-When applications of compost are cost prohibitive, and
+And a ramial mulch that naturally has higher nitrogen content than standard wood chips in combination with Stropharia, will have greater yields than other Stropharia-inoculated wood chips.

 Education & Outreach Activities and Participation Summary

 We hosted two on-farm field days that were open to the general public.
 Each of these field days highlighted our research project to visitors going on the tours.
 In 2018 we had four farmers attend the field day and specifically stopped to learn about the project.
 We also had 180 visitors from the general public attend the tour and learn about the project.
 In 2019 we had just one farmer attend the tour, in addition to over 200 members of the public, and six agriculture educators.
 In 2019 we hosted two educational workshops for refugee farmers.
 With help from interpreters we were able to highlight the project to 18 new farmers.
 We also hosted twelve Master Gardener volunteers for a tour to explain the project, and two other community garden groups totalling 22 gardeners.
 Additionally, five farmers from the Brady Farm were intimately involved in the research implementation, data gathering and discussion of results.
 A local farmer and a local urban gardener have requested information about the results of our project and feasibility of implementing wood chips and Stropharia to build organic matter on their site.
 Eight students from SUNY-ESF, and 12 youth from Huntington Middle School Garden Club assisted with plot establishment.